united-security-providers/usp-core-waap/README.md

 ### crdoc notes

 * Download the latest release binary from here: https://github.com/fybrik/crdoc/releases
-* Make sure to download the "Linux x86/64" tar.gz archive
+* Make sure to download the "linux_amd64" tar.gz archive
 * Then unpack the archive (`tar xzf <filename>`) and just move the executable to a directory in your PATH, e.g.:

 ```